scpatel2020/sit725-2021-t2-prac2/README.md

 # sit725-2021-t2-prac2
 This is a very basic node express application that host a web application.
-This aplication tries to demonstrate a creation of very simple express app and tries to create a few api's to bring some changes in data.
+This application tries to demonstrate a creation of very simple express app and tries to create a few api's to bring some changes in data.

 ## Pre-requisite